Intel 8080: Physical implementation

+The 8080 integrated circuit has an NMOS design, which employed non‑saturated enhancement mode transistors as loads, which demanded supplementary voltage levels (+12 V and −5 V) alongside the standard TTL compatible +5 V.

-The 8080 integrated circuit uses non-saturated enhancement-load nMOS gates, demanding extra voltages (for the load-gate bias).
-It was manufactured in a silicon gate process using a minimal feature size of 6 µm.
+It was manufactured in a silicon gate process using a minimal feature size of 6 μm.
 A single layer of metal is used to interconnect the approximately 4,500 transistors in the design, but the higher resistance polysilicon layer, which required higher voltage for some interconnects, is implemented with transistor gates.
 The die size is approximately 20 mm2.